OUP/eac-core-golden-AMI/readme.md

 # Pipeline Update Procedure

 ## Pipeline files/config update
-If any of the pipeline configuration files have been updated, including the buildspec's or the packer files commit the changes to the retrospective environment branch and the pipeline will automatically trigger and run with the updated configs.
+If any of the pipeline configuration files have been updated, including the buildspecs or the packer files commit the changes to the retrospective environment branch and the pipeline will automatically trigger and run with the updated configs.

 ## CloudFormation Stack Update
 Please follow the below instructions prior to a CloudFormation Stack update of an already deployed version of this pipeline.